The International Steam Pages

 Brest, Railway Museum

-PK-6-1158 S 6T 4W Type PK6 http://www.techstory.ru/zd/kran/kran1.jpg where it appears with permission from the webmaster of http://www.ossuary.narod.ru/.
+PK-6-1158 S 6T 4W Type PK6 http://www.techstory.ru/zd/kran/kran1.jpg

-PKTsum315-490 1520mm S ?12T 4+4W
+PKTsum315-490 1520mm S 15T 4+4W

 Baranovichi, Railway Museum